almeydajuan/monorepo-poc/README.md

 - create one webapp
 - create a yml generator
 - create tests that spin up a db
+- create tests with approval files
+- create tests using proxying
 - create run all the projects with a script using `just`
 - create a centralised version manager